MrLoh/thesis-davidson/manuscript.md

 From this angle the task of programming a machine which can pass the Turing Test, seems closely related to that of devising and testing an empirical theory of intelligence.
 At least if we accept that the essence of such a theory could be expressed recursively.
 Judging a computer as passing the test is not so different from judging a person as rational being after all.
 Moor argues:

-> “I believe that another human being thinks because his ability to think is part of a theory I have to explain his actions. [...T]he evidence for the theory comes from the outward behavior of the person. [...T]here is no reason why knowledge of computer thinking can not arise in the same way.
+> “I believe that another human being thinks because his ability to think is part of a theory I have to explain his actions. [...]
+The evidence for the theory comes from the outward behavior of the person. [...]
+There is no reason why knowledge of computer thinking can not arise in the same way.
 I can use the computer's behavior as evidence in assessing my theory about its information processing.” [@Moor:1976at, p.
 251]

 Davidson and Turing agree that we can devise a scientific theory that describes the essential parts of our linguistic competence.
 In the case of Turing this is evident in his believe that there is a program that allows the computer to win the imitation game.
 For Davidson it is evident in the proposal of his Unified Theory which can capture the essence of linguistic competence and rationality.
 However there are some important distinctions between the nature of these approaches that will be highlighted in \autoref{supervenience}.